mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 join plans p using (plan_id)
 where p.plan_id = 4
 ;
-# Answer:
+### Answer:
-# churn_customer_count  	percentage_customer_churn
-#     	   307						30.7

-#How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
-with ranked as (select *,
+*How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number? with ranked as (select *,
 						dense_rank() over (partition by customer_id order by plan_id) as plan_ranked
 				from subscriptions)